LabKey/ontologyManagement/README.md

 ## Basic Example
 This example demonstrates a basic import of all available concepts from an ontology that have their labels described according the W3C recommendation:`rdfs:label`.

 For this example, we will use the [Food Ontology](http://foodontology.github.io/foodon/).
 The ontology file `foodon-merged.owl` can be found in the FoodOntology [git repository](https://github.com/FoodOntology/foodon) under `/src/ontology`.
-Please download the ontology file and save it in the Labkey local machine (e.g. `/ontologies/foodon-merged.owl`).
+Please download the ontology file and save it in the LabKey local machine (e.g. `/ontologies/foodon-merged.owl`).

 The ontologies are managed by container (i.e. Project/Study).
-If you want to specify a global ontology to be use across multiple projects, please use the default Labkey Shared folder.
+If you want to specify a global ontology to be use across multiple projects, please use the default LabKey Shared folder.

-### 1. Add Ontology in Labkey
+### 1. Add Ontology in LabKey

 Access the Ontology Management Interface by clicking on the `Manage Ontologies` button available in the Ontology Management Web Part.